metno/emep-ctm/User_Guide.md

 ### Landuse

-Landuse data are required for modeling boundary layer processes (i.e. dry deposition, turbulent diffusion).
+Landuse data are required for modelling boundary layer processes (i.e. dry deposition, turbulent diffusion).
 The EMEP/MSC-W model can accept landuse data from any data set covering the whole of the domain, providing reasonable resolution of the vegetation categories.
 Gridded